How did MUSIC come about?

 What is MUSIC?

-The Michigan Urological Surgery Improvement Collaborative (MUSIC) is a physician-led consortium of urology practices whose mission is to collaborate for the improvement of the quality and cost-efficiency of prostate cancer care in the state of Michigan.
-The collective benefits of this effort will extend to urologists, Blue Cross Blue Shield of Michigan, and-most importantly-patients with prostate cancer.
+The Michigan Urological Surgery Improvement Collaborative (MUSIC) is a physician-led quality improvement collaborative comprised of a consortium of urology practices in the state of Michigan whose mission is to improve healthcare outcomes for men in Michigan with urologic conditions.
+The collective benefits of this effort will extend to urologists, Blue Cross Blue Shield of Michigan, and most importantly the patients.

 What are the Requirements for Participation in MUSIC?